vendia/blog/posts/2022-01-04-azure-eventing.md

     ```
   </details>

-* Execute a GraphQL (or use Vendia Share's Entity Explorer to make an equivalent update without any GraphQL) update to modify the PO identified in the previous step
+* Execute a GraphQL mutation (or use Vendia Share's Entity Explorer to make an equivalent update without any GraphQL) to modify the PO identified in the previous step

   <details>
     <summary>Update Purchase Order Mutation</summary>